 Travelling is more than just going on a holiday, it can also be a great educational experience.
 People will often travel blind, but one of the best ways to make the most of your travels is to do your research beforehand.
 Take the time to learn about the history and cultural norms of the next place you visit.
 If you’re going to see Rome, give yourself a quick history lesson, learn about the historical significance of the Colosseum and the Vatican museums.
 Learn some basic Italian and common mannerisms.
 You will have a greater appreciation of a country if you understand it.

 How many of these New Year’s resolutions resonate with you?
-Are you making any travel plans for 2019?
+Are you making any travel plans for the coming year?